s-ccs/s-ccs.github.io/philosophy.md

 - We schedule meetings during **core working hours** (10-16) and accommodate individual requests(e.g. care duties).

 ## Mental Health
-- Sometimes we feel **guilty** - we forgot to do something, were slower than expected, we are overworked, we don't meet expectations, or we missed a deadline (Bene feels guilty too, unfortunately all of these things happen to him still...).
+- Sometimes things become **difficult** - we forgot to do something, were slower than expected, we are overworked, we don't meet expectations, or we missed a deadline (Bene struggles too, unfortunately all of these things happen to him still...).
 We will try to fight this and **fight** it **early**.
-The sooner we realize what is going on (not always easy), the better we can put measures in place to stop it. **Guilt** can be a **vicious cycle**.
+The sooner we realize what is going on (not always easy), the better we can put measures in place to stop it.
+When difficulties remain unspoken, they can easily become a **vicious cycle**.
 - **Conflicts can happen** sometimes.
 We try to **communicate openly**, but sometimes it might not be possible.
 Find a person you **trust** at the University (any kind of mentor, second supervisor, "senior" colleague, Ombudsperson, Gleichstellungsperson - best to ask around a bit, use your intuition).
 Seek a specific meeting with me, you can always **bring third persons** to feel more empowered.
 Write memory logs!
 - We are open about mistakes, no progress, or other struggles.
 In some sense they are our day-to-day business.
 You can **always discuss** with Bene in the weekly meetings.